jelc53/minigrep/README.md

 # introduction

 **Idea**: `grep` searches a specified file for a specified string and prints any lines with that string.
-This repo is a first draft version of this well-known utility.

 **Main features include**:
 - Takes command line arguments of a file path and a string